 ACCOMMODATIONS AND COMPENSATION

-The RFC intern will be given a monthly stipend of $400.
+The RFC intern will be given a monthly stipend.
 Food provided will include meat (if desired), eggs (when available), coconut oil, flour, sugar, vinegar, some spices, beans, rice, pasta, and all the vegetables you can reasonably eat from the farm.
 We already have a lot of pets on the farm so no other animals please.

 Housing will be in a semi-private outdoor space the home backyard of Benji and Carys, in downtown Sisters.
 You will be living in "the Shabin"- a 9x12 foot insulated structure with a bed, dresser and desk.
 You will have a private outdoor kitchen with a hot plate, sink, and cold/dry food storage.
 You will share an outdoor shower/compost toilet with farmers Carys and Benji.
 We absolutely cannot allow pets at our house- no exceptions.
 Our home has laundry and internet, and is walking distance from town where you can get groceries, sit for coffee, go to the library, access running trails, etc. Having a car is very handy as Bend is a 30 minute drive, but Sisters can provide all your needs.